DORA: Understanding Third Party Risk

 The Scope of the Digital Operational Resilience Act (DORA) & its Impact on Third-Party Providers

 Whether we are talking about where your servers are hosted, or your hardware providers, whether they provide software-as-a-service or hardware-as-a-service, the introduction of the Digital Operational Resilience Act by 2025 will mean that these will be subjected to far more scrutiny.
 Even electronic communications services are covered, so the remit is indeed quite wide.
-The EU is working hard to ensure that financial institutions follow rules to ensure operational resilience, but to really protect all the stakeholders, this needs to be extended to their suppliers.
+The EU is working hard to ensure that the in-scope entities follow rules to ensure operational resilience, but to really protect all the stakeholders, this needs to be extended to their suppliers.
 Failure to do so would leave far too many potential loopholes that could be exploited by cybercriminals to launch attacks.
 Imagine taking all precautions within your organisation – only for your data to be accessed via your third-party supplier’s infrastructure…

 Key Measures for Financial Institutions and Their Suppliers